Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics

 \section{Application to Stratified Permutation Tests}

 In Examples \ref{example:exp} and \ref{example:ps} of Section \ref{sec:application}, we focus on the repeated sampling properties of the point estimators for causal effects.
-The other frequently adopted mode of design-based causal inference is to calculate the $p$-value under Fisher's sharp null hypothesis.
+The other frequently adopted mode of design-based causal inference is to use the Fisher randomization test to calculate the $p$-value under Fisher's sharp null hypothesis \citetext{\citealp{rosenbaum2002observational}, \citealp{imbens2015causal}, \citealp{ding2024first}}.
 We now use our BEBs to study the stratified permutation test statistics under Fisher's sharp null hypothesis.